Phalacrocorax-gaimardi/cbwgr/README.md

 ```
 pip install fair
 ```
-If there are multiple versions of you need to ensure that fair is installed to the version of Python used by the R package reticulate.
+If there are multiple versions you need to ensure that fair is installed to the version of Python used by the R package reticulate.

 ## Installation

-To install cbwgr from github you might need a personal access token:
+At the moment, to install cbwgr from github you need a personal access token:

 ``` r
 library(remotes)